merge/skulls/README.md

 ## When do we do a release?
 Either when
 * There is a new SeaBIOS release,
-* There is a new Intel microcode release (included in coreboot AND affecting our CPU ID),
+* There is a new Intel microcode release (for our CPU model),
 * There is a coreboot issue that affects us, or
 * We change the config